BLOB storage and providers

 Explains the concept and usage of BLOBs (Binary Large Objects) in Optimizely Content Management System (CMS) version 11.3 to 11.20.

-BLOB providers are a framework designed to store large amounts of binary data in an optimized and cost-effective solution, such as cloud storage instead of in a database.
+BLOB providers are a framework designed to store large amounts of binary data in an optimized and cost-effective solution, such as cloud storage instead of a database.

 BLOB providers

-The Optimizely platform supports BLOB storage of assets using a provider-based setup, and has a built-in file BLOB provider.
+The Optimizely platform supports BLOB storage of assets using a provider-based setup and has a built-in file BLOB provider.
 You have the following options:

 BLOB architecture

-A provider is responsible for storing a stream of data and associate it with a unique identifier.
-BLOBs are grouped into containers which is a logical name for a set of BLOBs, which you can delete with a single API call.
-The unique identifier is exposed as a URI in the format epi.fx.blob://[provider]/[container]/[blob] to store a reference to a BLOB in a database.
+A provider is responsible for storing a data stream and associating it with a unique identifier.
+You group BLOBs into containers, a logical name for a set of BLOBs you can delete with a single API call.
+It exposes the unique identifier as a URI in the format epi.fx.blob://[provider]/[container]/[blob]

-Most methods in the API return a reference even though the actual BLOB does not exist, because it would be too costly to access a cloud service every time; for example, a call to GetBlob is made, and it is assumed that the caller keeps track of BLOB identifiers.
+Most methods in the API return a reference even though the actual BLOB does not exist because it would be too costly to access a cloud service every time; for example, a call to GetBlob

 The example below shows how to use a BLOB provider.

-public void ReadWriteBlobs()
+public void ReadWriteBlobs() {

 var blobFactory = ServiceLocator.Current.GetInstance<IBlobFactory>();